Phone: 419-677-5035

 Hand signals are designed to be used when job sites are loud and verbal communication is impaired by things on the work site, such as machinery, trucks, jackhammers, etc.

 The crane signal person is the eyes and ears of the crane operator.
-It is their job to instruct the crane operator in safely lifting, moving, and placing the load in the precise location.
+Their job is to instruct the crane operator in safely lifting, moving, and placing the load in the precise location.

-The signal person should know all the signals by memory without any visual aids.
-They should also be up to date on the types of cranes being used on the job site.
-Some cranes have different methods of moving the load and may require different hand signals.
+The signal person should know all the signals by memory without visual aids.
+They should also be aware of the types of cranes used on the job site.
+Some cranes have different load-moving methods and may require different hand signals.